danfitz/dotfiles/README.md

 Copy bashrc as a hidden folder (.bashrc) to ~/<place file here> to ls files when using cd

 # BATTERY NOTIFICATION
-Copy battest.sh to /home/<user>/Tools/<place file here> to receive notifications when battery runs low
+Copy battest.sh to /home/<user>/Tools/<place file here> to receive notifications when battery runs low.
+Make sure to run chmod +x battest.sh to make it executable!

 # FONTS
 Font: Anonymous Pro